gosang/gosang.github.io/content/posts/design-patterns/microservices/strangler-pattern.md

 dotnet add package Microsoft.EntityFrameworkCore.InMemory
 ```

-## Building the API Gateway with Ocelot
+## Building the API Gateway with Ocelot and Service Registry with Consul

 Ocelot simplifies the implementation of API Gateways in a microservices architecture.
 Configure Ocelot in the `Startup.cs` file: